·Research

 A heuristic, in the operational sense relevant here, is a function f:X{0,1}f: X \to \{0, 1\} that maps an observation xx to a binary decision (allow, block) or a discrete enumeration of labels.
 The function is constructed by humans from prior incidents, and its correctness is local to the set of inputs that resemble those incidents.
 A signature for the EternalBlue exploit is correct on the EternalBlue payload, and on payloads similar enough to share the discriminating bytes, and uncorrelated with adversary behavior outside that neighborhood.

-What unifies the diversity of deployed detection technology is not the technique.
-It is the commitment to operating over a feature space that is fixed at deployment time.
+The deployed techniques vary, but all operate over a feature space fixed at deployment time.
 The features may be bytes, n-grams of bytes, syscall sequences, graph adjacencies, statistical moments of network flows, or hand-engineered domain features.
 The function over those features may be a regex, a linear classifier, a random forest, a hidden Markov model, an isolation forest, or a graph algorithm.
 The space is human-designed; the function operates within the space; the space does not adapt to the input.

 We survey seven families below, then return to the unifying property in Section 2.8.